raia-ai/n8n-node/README.md

 This node allows you to:
 - Start new conversations (SMS, Email)
 - Chat or prompt an agent
-- Use Raia’s platform in a single, unified node
+- Use Raia's platform in a single, unified node

 ## 🔧 Node Actions